joseriveraphd/cyclistic_r_tableau/README.md

 </p>

-The popularity of stations for customers who are annual members shifts away from the coast as seen below, where Group 2 is more dominant:
+The popularity of stations for customers who are annual members shifts away from the coast as seen below:

 <p align="center">
 <img src="cyclisticreport_files/member_stations.png" style="width:70.0%" />